 What's the hardest part of being celiac or even gluten sensitive?
 Well, there are quite a few things but one is definitely eating out.
 We are finding that some cities are easier than others.
-Unfortunately for us, San Antonio is tough; Austin is great, Slowly, restaurant owners, chefs and servers are becoming more aware and well- versed on gluten and how it’s not just a preference for some diners.
+Unfortunately for us, San Antonio is tough; Austin and Asheville, North Carolina are great!
+Slowly, restaurant owners, chefs and servers are becoming more aware and well- versed on gluten and how it’s not just a preference for some diners.
 (Believe me, if you asked my husband and son if they would rather go order a pizza or pasta somewhere, you would get a resounding response!)

 You never know what a couple of questions might do!
 My husband and I were in San Diego for a few days and we had two opposite reactions to being GF.
 The first was at the restaurant where we are eating dinner.
 They had a GF menu (with a couple of options) but one option was a roasted chicken with their own seasonings.
 So we asked more about the seasonings because more often than not, there will be gluten in them.
 She said she was pretty sure it was okay but that he could always just take the skin off and he would be fine.
 Ummmm Noooooo!
 Doesn’t really work like that!
 So the second one…back at our hotel, they were having an outdoor event called “Chef Throwdown” where San Diego and Coronado chefs were having a competition, while raising money for cystic fibrosis.
 Lots and lots of samples from this area’s top chefs!
 We stopped at one called Vigilucci’s.
 We ended up talking to the chef for a while.
 Shoutout to Marco Sedda!
 He is from Italy so he knows his pastas and breads.
 But he totally gets the whole GF thing and though not medically necessary, chooses to eat that way himself.
 He said he modifies his pastas in his restaurant and is very careful when people have food allergies or sensitivities.
 Guess where we went to dinner the next night?
 It’s just so much more enjoyable when you know the restaurant is on board!
 We also have found that lots of restaurants are more than happy to collaborate with you to find something that works and might not even be on the menu!